saidivyamalllam/online-retail-sales-analysis/README.md

-# Online Retail Sales Analysis
+# 🛍️ Online Retail Sales Analysis

-This project focuses on analyzing an online retail dataset to understand sales performance, customer trends, and product insights.
+This project analyzes an online retail dataset to understand sales performance, customer behavior, and product trends.

-Instead of just creating charts, I worked on cleaning real-world messy data and then built visualizations to answer business questions.
+Instead of just creating charts, I worked on cleaning messy real-world data and building meaningful insights using Excel and Tableau.

 ---

-## What I did
+## 📊 Project Overview

+The dataset contains transactional data from an online retail store, including product details, quantities, prices, and customer locations.

+The main goal of this project is to:
-- Cleaned the dataset by removing missing customer records
+- Clean the data
-- Handled negative values (returns/cancellations) properly
-- Created a Revenue column using Quantity × Unit Price
+- Handle returns (negative values)
-- Analyzed sales performance using Excel and Tableau
+- Analyze sales performance
+- Build an interactive dashboard

 ---

-## Key Insights

-- United Kingdom contributed the majority of total sales
-- A small set of products generated most of the revenue
-- Sales activity in the dataset was concentrated in a specific time period
-- Returns were present in the data and were handled during analysis

----

-## Tools Used
+## 🛠️ Tools Used

-- Microsoft Excel (Data Cleaning & Pivot Analysis)
+- Microsoft Excel (Data Cleaning & Analysis)
 - Tableau Public (Dashboard & Visualization)

 ---

+## 🔧 Data Cleaning Steps

+- Removed missing CustomerID values
+- Identified negative values as returns/cancellations
+- Created a new Revenue column (Quantity × Unit Price)
+- Built a Clean Revenue field to exclude returns for better analysis

+---

+## 📈 Key Insights

+- United Kingdom contributes the majority of total sales
+- A few products generate most of the revenue
+- Sales are concentrated within a limited time range
+- Returns were identified and handled properly

+---

-## Dashboard Preview
+## 📸 Dashboard Preview

 ![Dashboard](DashBoard.png)

 ---

-## What I learned
+## 💡 What I Learned

-This project helped me understand how real-world data is messy and requires cleaning before analysis.
+This project helped me understand how real-world data is messy and requires proper cleaning before analysis.

 I also learned how to build dashboards that clearly communicate insights instead of just showing data.

 ---